 ACMA defined convergence characterised by five causes of change: 1.
 Technological developments 2.
 The development of a broad communications market 3.
 Increasing consumer and citizen engagement with the toolset 4.
 Regulatory globalisation 5.
 Government intervention (eg NBN).
 ACMA says digitalisation has broken the connection between the shape of content and the container which carries it.
 Legacy service delivery used service-specific networks and devices but digital transmission systems have made delivery mostly independent of technologies.
 The consequence is regulation of content based on delivery mechanism no longer makes sense as devices develop multiple functions.

-Media diversity is also addressed by the report.
-It said regulation has given undue weight to the influence of print newspapers and the ability to personalise media consumption magnifies as well as limits the amount of influence a media service can have on an individual.
+The report said regulation has given undue weight to the influence of print newspapers and the ability to personalise media consumption magnifies and limits the influence a media service can have on an individual.
 Also the ability to access broadcast-like content through non-broadcasting services is running a hole through the Broadcasting Act’s promotion of diversity of content (which was honoured more in the breach by commercial broadcasters).
-There are 53 other areas of ACMA’s reach which are equally broken beyond legislative repair.
+There are 53 other areas of ACMA’s reach broken beyond legislative repair.

 The report dovetails with the federal government’s Convergence Review.
 The review panel is due to deliver its report in March.
 It toured Australia earlier this month hearing submissions and will continue to receive input until 28 October.
 Its framing paper acknowledges changes are required but appears to focus on broadcasting issues rather than the wider telecommunications issue.
 This new paper is a wake-up call to the seriousness of the problem.
 Technology and its uses will continue to evolve in unimaginable ways.
 The trick will be drafting legislation that does not fetter that growth while providing citizen safeguards against unscrupulous behaviour.